PlayWithAndyJin/PushToMeow/README.md

 ### Overview

-Push To Meow is a DIY tool based on the official Meow smart push service for HarmonyOS 5+ users.
-To receive pushes on your device, you need to install the Meow app from App Gallery on your phone or tablet.
-This tool sends notifications to your devices via the Meow API interface.
+Push To MeoW is a DIY tool based on the official MeoW smart push service for HarmonyOS 5+ users.
+To receive pushes on your device, you need to install the MeoW app from App Gallery on your phone or tablet.
+This tool sends notifications to your devices via the MeoW API interface.

 ### Features